planetrobbie/terraform-vault-onboard/README.md

 # Introduction

-Project onboarding automation on HashiCorp Vault Enterprise using Terraform Vault provider.
+Project onboarding automation on HashiCorp Vault Enterprise using Terraform Vault provider and Terraform Open Source.

+If you are interested in going one step further and automate all of the below workflow leveraging a Terraform API, you should consider using Terraform Enterprise or Cloud, consult our `master` branch for all the details.

+# Use cases

 By leveraging the code in this repository you can automated the configuration of your HashiCorp Vault Cluster to enable the following use cases